-- Having rods undergo 'braiding' motion guarantees a minimal amount of entropy (stretching of material lines); - This idea can also be used on fluid particles to estimate entropy; - Need a way to compute entropy fast: loop coordinates; - There is a lot more information in this braid: extract it!
+- Having trajectories undergo 'braiding' motion guarantees a minimal amount of entropy (stretching of material lines); - This idea can also be used on fluid particles to estimate entropy; - Need a way to compute entropy fast: loop coordinates; - There is a lot more information in this braid: extract it!
 (Lagrangian coherent structures); - Is this useful?
-We need a good physical problem to try it on! - See Thiffeault (2005, 2010) and soon preprint by Allshouse & Thiffeault.
+We need good physical problems to try it on! - See Thiffeault (2005, 2010) and soon preprint by Allshouse & Thiffeault.